 - Medicine, University of Glasgow.

-A Brexit supporter coming from the right wing of the Conservative Party, Fox was appointed to his current cabinet role in July 2016 after the UK’s vote to leave the EU, returning to government after a six-year gap. ,
+A Brexit supporter coming from the right wing of the Conservative Party, Fox was appointed to the cabinet role in July 2016 after the UK’s vote to leave the EU, returning to government after a six-year gap.
+Fox was not given a position in Boris Johnson's government. ,

-Fox helped launch the Grassroots Out campaign at the start of 2016 and is believed to have been a member of the hard-line anti-EU European Research Group chaired by Jacob Rees-Mogg within the Conservative Party. ,
+Fox helped launch the Grassroots Out campaign at the start of 2016 and has been a member of the hard-line anti-EU European Research Group chaired by Jacob Rees-Mogg within the Conservative Party. ,

 Between 1997 and 2011, Fox founded and chaired the controversial Atlantic Bridge thinktank.
 The group had close ties to the Koch brothers-backed American Tea Party movement before it was forced to dissolve in October 2011 following criticisms from a 2007 Charity Commission investigation.
 That investigation found the group appeared to primarily exist to promote policy positions that mirrored those of the Conservative Party. , ,